 William Francis McGuire

-His theater acting credits include A Midsummer Night's Dream, The Intelligent Design of Jenny Chow, A Wrinkle In Time, A Christmas Carol, Tartuffe and Pacific Playwright Festival's The Few at South Coast Repertory Theatre.
+Chair of the Department of Theatre Arts, his theater acting credits include A Midsummer Night's Dream, The Intelligent Design of Jenny Chow, A Wrinkle In Time, A Christmas Carol, Tartuffe and Pacific Playwright Festival's The Few at South Coast Repertory Theatre.
 He spent five years as a company member of the Guthrie Theater, where he performed in Joanne Akalaitis' The Rover, Garland Wright's productions of Naga Mandala and The Seagull, Bartlett Sher's production of The Good Hope, Anne Justine D'Zmura's production of Peer Gynt and many more.
 Other theatre credits include Henry V and Macbeth at the Shakespeare Theatre, Tropeano Paints at the Bay Street Theatre, The Boys Next Door at the American Repertory Theatre, Search and Destroy at Yale Repertory, Desperate Affection at the Cricket Theatre, Good and Faithful Servant at the Actors Playhouse and Creeps at the Actors Collective.

 His film credits include The Day After Tomorrow and Mission Impossible III, among many others.
 Television credits include 100 Deeds for Eddie McDowd (series regular), CSI, Castle, Saving Grace, Criminal Minds: Suspect Behavior, The Mentalist, Weeds, Numb3rs, Crossing Jordan, Navy N.C.I.S., Without A Trace, NYPD Blue, ER and many more as well as the movies-of-the-week Tru Confessions and Dad's Home.
 He has starred in numerous national commercials and voiceovers, where he is perhaps best known as the Dodge Ram Hemi Guy.